Wicksteed Park: Twenty-first century

+On The Great Stand Up to Cancer Bake Off in 2019, comedian James Acaster made a baked replica of Wicksteed Park for his Showstopper challenge.

 In 2016 the water chute at Wicksteed Park was given Grade II listed building status.
 At the end of the 2016 season, Wicksteed Park made the decision to close the double pirate ship due to high maintenance costs.
 The ride was sold to a businessman from Bulgaria.

 Wicksteed Park was awarded a further £1.78 million by the National Lottery Heritage Fund in 2018 for a project to preserve the park's history.

-In March 2020 the Covid-19 pandemic forced the closure of the attractions in the park, and in June 2020 Wicksteed Park Ltd announced that it had gone into administration.
+In March 2020 the COVID-19 pandemic forced the closure of the attractions in the park, and in June 2020 Wicksteed Park Ltd announced that it had gone into administration.
 An appeal to save the amusement park raised £130,000 in donations from the public and £247,000 from the National Lottery Heritage Fund.
 A new company, Wicksteed Trading Ltd, was set up and bought most of the park's assets.
 The outdoor space was reopened in July 2020, with attractions and rides starting to open in the spring of 2021.
 An official reopening was scheduled for May 2021.